naughty-doge/stremio-porn/README.md

 - `STREMIO_PORN_EMAIL` — email address that can be used to contact you (unset by default)
 - `STREMIO_PORN_PROXY` — HTTPS proxy address to route all the outbound requests to (unset by default)
 - `STREMIO_PORN_CACHE` — 0 to turn caching off, 1 to cache in memory, or a Redis URL (e.g. `redis://example.com:6379`) to cache in Redis (defaults to 1)

+When run in Docker using the npm scripts, the variables from the current shell are passed to the Docker container.

 ## Screenshots